 Your Continuing Eligibility

 The law requires that Social Security review your case from time to time to verify that you still have a disability.
-We will tell you if it is time to review your medical condition and keep you informed about your benefit status.
-Generally, if your health hasn’t improved, or if your disability keeps you from working, you’ll continue to receive your benefits.
+We will tell you when it is time to review your medical condition and keep you informed about your benefit status.
+Generally, if your health hasn't improved, or if your disability still keeps you from working, you'll continue to receive your benefits.

 Reviewing Your Disability